Skip to main content

 The regulations on internal pedagogical supervision do not apply to non-public schools which may put in place their own arrangements.
 In the public sector, the responsibility for internal pedagogical supervision, which includes inspections and support, rests with the head of a school (or a teacher holding a management position if the head is not a teacher), working together with other teachers who hold management positions.

-As part of internal pedagogical supervision in the public sector, the school head together with other management staff conduct internal inspections or audits on a mandatory basis and use findings to improve the school's performance.
+The head of a public school, together with other management staff, conduct internal inspections or audits on a mandatory basis and use findings to improve the school's performance.
 They also support teachers in the performance of their tasks; for example, they analyse the performance of the school, design development measures, including continuing professional development activities for teachers, and implement such measures (for example, training activities and staff meetings).

 For each school year, the school head develops a pedagogical supervision plan which is submitted to the school's teaching council (a body composed of the head as its chair and all teachers).
 The plan has to take into consideration the aims of inspections set in the legislation, the national school education policy agenda, and findings from pedagogical supervision in the previous year.
 Aside from that, school heads are free to determine specific topics and the number of internal inspections.
 After the end of the school year, the head reports on findings from internal pedagogical supervision to the teaching council.
 The legislation does not define explicitly the role of the teaching council or individual teachers in internal inspections.

-The school head also conducts teacher appraisal (in cooperation with a teacher holding a management position if the head is not a teacher), and the relevant regulations apply to both the public and non-public sectors.
+The school head also conducts teacher performance appraisal (together with a teacher holding a management position if the head is not a teacher), and the relevant regulations apply to both the public and non-public sectors.
 The teacher may appeal against the head’s decision to the external pedagogical supervision body, which, in most cases, is the Head of the REA (see above).

 Approaches and methods of quality assurance